FAQs

 Butters and Specialty Oils

 Soaps clean the skin.
 This cleaning process strips the skin of dirt and oils.
 That resulting “squeaky clean” feeling could be a sign of dry skin.
 Some enjoy this feeling while others do not.
 For those who prefer softer, moisturized skin after washing, we produce soaps just for you!
-Our luxury soap products include butters like cocoa, shea, and mango.
-We also include specialty oils such as babassu, argan, jojoba, and Vitamin E.
+Our luxury soap products incorporate butters like kokum, shea, and mango.
+We also include specialty oils such as babassu, argan, jojoba, and meadowfoam seed.

 Additives